FirmianaPlatform/SourceCode/Firmiana Frontend/README.md

   - views.py: Functional respone modules used for proccessing external requests, including registeration, login and so on.
   - wsgi.py: An entry-point for WSGI-compatible web servers to serve Firmiana.

-* experiments: an application that responses the request of experimental metadata of Firmiana.
+* experiments: an application that responses the request from experimental metadata of Firmiana.
 The directoty contains main functional scripts as follow:
   - admin.py: Registering existed models in experiments.models.
   - experiments_filters.py: Custom functions script used for filtering out experiments complying with specific filters.
   - manageChildAccount.py: Custom functions script used for managing sub-accounts.